-BR Hills: a travel guide to Biligiri Rangana Betta
+BR Hills: the best travel guide to Biligiri Rangana Betta

 The BR hills, or Biligiri Rangana Betta, in Karnataka are a world of nature, greenery and wildlife.
 Rolling hills that are often covered in a mysterious mist.
 Forests that are home to elephants, tigers, leopards, sloth bears, wild boars and deer.

 When I knew my internship for global health was going to be in BR hills I had to look it up myself.
 I couldn’t have wished for a better place to spend three months researching access to mental health care in this unique area of Karnataka.